Study plan guides

 La Trobe’s Study Plan Guides tool will assist you with visualising your course enrolment.

-The Study Plan Guides tool is available to support students starting a new undergraduate course in 2022 with their enrolment.
+The Study Plan Guides tool is available to support students starting a new undergraduate course in 2023 or continuing their 2022 course.

 Enter your course and campus into the tool to generate a user-friendly map of your course.
 If your course has a major option, an extra selection box will appear for you to view your major.